2621 Raymond Drive, St Charles, MO, USA

 Physical Therapy

-Integrated physical therapy is a practice that involves the use of functional and integrative forms of care to address the symptoms of illness and disease.
-These non-invasive and low-intensity practices are drug-free and focus on bringing balance to a patient’s overall energy to improve wellness of not just the body, but mind and spirit as well.
+What is Integrated Physical Therapy?
+Integrated physical therapy is a practice that combines functional and integrative forms of care to address the symptoms of illness and disease.
+These non-invasive, low-intensity practices are drug-free and focus on bringing balance to a patient’s overall energy, improving wellness for the body, mind, and spirit.

 Certified physical therapists can be trained in several different modalities of integrative health, including:

-• Traditional Chinese medicine, which includes acupuncture, reiki, and mind-body exercises like tai chi and qigong
+- Traditional Chinese medicine, which includes acupuncture, reiki, and mind-body exercises like tai chi and qigong

-• Yoga
+- Yoga

-• Hypnosis
+- Hypnosis

+What Are the Benefits of Integrated Physical Therapy?
 There are multiple benefits to undergoing integrated physical therapy.
-One major advantage is that patients can receive an interdisciplinary perspective on their disease or illness, as well as a comprehensive treatment plan with multiple follow-ups along the way to treat not just one symptom, but several at the same time.
-This form of non-invasive therapy is typically low-intensity but has shown to be quite effective in treating patients on an individualized level.
+One major advantage is that patients receive an interdisciplinary perspective on their disease or illness, along with a comprehensive treatment plan that includes multiple follow-ups to address not just one symptom, but several at the same time.
+This non-invasive therapy is typically low-intensity but has proven effective in treating patients on an individualized level.

 Some benefits include:

-• Improve cognitive function and balance
+- Improved cognitive function and balance

-• Decrease in chronic pain, especially in the lower back, neck, or knees
+- Decrease in chronic pain, especially in the lower back, neck, or knees

-• Enhanced quality of life
+- Enhanced quality of life

-• Improve in emotional and mental well-being
+- Improvement in emotional and mental well-being

-If you’ve never been to an integrated physical therapy appointment, you might be wondering what to expect.
-A trained physician or personal therapist will begin by asking you a set of questions related to your chronic pain and current health status.
+What to Expect During an Integrated Physical Therapy Appointment If you’ve never been to an integrated physical therapy appointment, you might be wondering what to expect.
+A trained physician or personal therapist will begin by asking you a series of questions related to your chronic pain and current health status.
 Your physical therapist may also evaluate your everyday mobility, as well as your mood and emotions during the intake session.

-Additional Services & Treatments
+Additional PT Services & Treatments

 Cold Laser